Qara Qoyunlu: Culture

 Under Timur, the cultural entity of Iran was renewed by Persian literature, art and culture being patronized throughout the Timurid Empire.
 Consequently, Qara Qoyunlu art was notably influenced by the Timurids.
 Jahan Shah wrote his poetry in Azerbaijani and Persian, while the Kitab-i Diyarbakriyya, a history of the Qara Qoyunlu and Aq Qoyunlu, was written by Abu Bakr Tehrani in Persian.

+Architecture

+Jahan Shah is known for several architectural contributions through western Iran.
+The Northern Iwan of Darb-e Imam in Isfahan is attributed to him.
+He commissioned and dedicated the monument in 1453, two years after conquering the city.
+The gate is considered as "a masterpiece of tile decoration", and "among the finest specimens of such work in Persia".
+It has a monumental inscription in Persian recording the rule of Jahanshah and the local governorship of his son Moḥammad: “When the ruler of the greatest domain, lord of the mightiest realm, and sovereign protector of the world Abu’l-Moẓaffar Mīrzāda Jahānšāh, may God perpetuate his stewardship, entrusted the government of this province to the care and direction of the prince, the support of the pillars of the religion of Moḥammad Abu’l-Fatḥ Moḥammadī...”.